-Sunriver, Oregon is one of my families favorite Northwest vacation spots.
+Sunriver Oregon is one of my families favorite Northwest vacation spots.
 My aunt owns a timeshare there, and has blessed us with stays in the Winter and the Summer, and there has never been a time we have visited that we did not love it there.
-There are lost of Sunriver vacation rentals in the area to choose from, and many are really family friendly.
+There are lots of Sunriver vacation rentals in the area to choose from, and many are really family friendly.
 The kids love the freedom they have to roam a bit.
 I love the beauty of the area.
 I also love that once we get there, there is so much to do within walking distance.

 One thing that I love about Sunriver, is that there is so much natural beauty around.
 It runs at a nice relaxing pace, but there is also plenty to do for all ages.
 Here are some of our favorite things to do on a summer getaway in Sunriver, that are all family friendly, and great ways to keep the kids active.

 We saw chipmunks all over the place.
 They were so cute!